GOP lawmakers vote remotely more often after initial scorn

 Lawson aides did not return messages seeking comment.

 Roybal-Allard and Sires are not seeking reelection in November.
-Lawson’s district has been redrawn by Florida GOP Gov. Ron DeSantis under a plan that, if approved, would make his reelection considerably harder.
+Lawson’s district has been redrawn by Florida GOP Gov. Ron DeSantis under a plan expected to be finalized this week that would make Lawson’s reelection considerably harder.

 The 77 proxy votes so far this year by Rep. Maria Elvira Salazar, R-Fla., are the most among Republicans.
 In a statement, she said she is an only child and main caretaker for her 86-year-old mother, who became ill last year.